Difference Between Frog and Toad

 2. Frogs have long, strong hind legs for jumping and swimming, whereas toads have shorter, less muscular legs for walking and hopping.

-3. Frogs generally live near water and lay eggs in clusters, while toads can live in drier environments and lay eggs in long chains.
+3. Frogs live near water and lay eggs in clusters, while toads can live in drier environments and lay eggs in long chains.

 Frog vs Toad